 200-Year Tradition of Fine Winemaking

+Building on a 200-year tradition of fine winemaking, Roederer Estate Brut was the first California sparkling wine produced by Champagne Louis Roederer, the French Champagne house.
 It debuted in October 1988 and has since established its reputation as one of California’s premier sparklers, remaining true to the heritage of excellence and style of its French origins.
 Roederer’s winemaking style is based on two elements: ownership of its vineyards and the addition of oak-aged reserve wines to each year’s blend, or cuvée.

-The Beauty Of Blending
+The Beauty of Blending

 Méthode Traditionnelle